dainank/programming-math/README.md

 # Maths with Programming
 Learning and practicing maths through coding (Python).
 Repository contains several folders each with little exercises and programs that represent mathematical topics.
+Non-coding related exercises can be found in the documentation handed in on Canvas.

 ## Topics